awsdocs/aws-kms-developer-guide/doc_source/programming-encryption.md

 ------
 #### [ PowerShell ]

-To encrypt a data key under an AWS KMS CMK, use the [Invoke\-KMSEncrypt](https://docs.aws.amazon.com/powershell/latest/reference/items/Invoke-KMSEncrypt.html) cmdlet\.
+To encrypt a data key under an KMS key, use the [Invoke\-KMSEncrypt](https://docs.aws.amazon.com/powershell/latest/reference/items/Invoke-KMSEncrypt.html) cmdlet\.
 It returns the ciphertext as a `MemoryStream` \([System\.IO\.MemoryStream](https://docs.microsoft.com/en-us/dotnet/api/system.io.memorystream)\) object\.
 You can use the `MemoryStream` object as the input to the [Invoke\-KMSDecrypt](https://docs.aws.amazon.com/powershell/latest/reference/items/Invoke-KMSDecrypt.html) cmdlet\.

 AWS KMS also returns data keys as `MemoryStream` objects\.
 In this example, to simulate a plaintext data key, we create a byte array and write it to a `MemoryStream` object\.